sahilm029/Fleetflow/README.md

 ## Maps

 Uses OpenStreetMap with Leaflet.
 No API keys required.
 Live map shows online vehicles (green markers) and offline vehicles (gray markers).

-## Notes

-- RLS (Row Level Security) is disabled in development and requires configuration for production
-- Vehicle GPS coordinates default to New Delhi (28.6139, 77.2090) on assignment creation
-- Driver geolocation is requested when going online; falls back to default if denied
-- Completed assignments are marked as inactive and vehicle is set offline automatically